uptane/uptane-standard/uptane-standard.md

      * If a Time Server is in use, a representation of the Time Server public key is CONDITIONALLY REQUIRED in Director repository root metadata.
 * An attribute mapping each role to (1) its public key(s), and (2) the threshold of signatures required for that role

-Additionally, it MAY contain a mapping of roles to a list of valid URLs from which the role metadata can be downloaded, as described in {{TAP-5}}.
+Additionally, it MAY contain a mapping of roles to a list of valid URLs from which the role metadata can be downloaded, as described in {{TAP-5}}, if the implementer chooses to implement {{TAP-5}}.

 ### Targets Metadata {#targets_meta}